lukasz-strama/meow-os/docs/MEMORY_MAP.md

 ## 1. Physical Memory Layout
 The physical RAM is managed by the **PMM (Physical Memory Manager)** using a Bitmap allocator.
+Regions marked as **Reserved** are protected from dynamic allocation.

 | Start Address | End Address | Region Name | Description |
 | :--- | :--- | :--- | :--- |